Pranavtheking007/ekiyam/README.md

 ![Roadmap](./images/ekyamarchitecture.png)

-1. The user navigates to the site and uploads a video file.
+1. The user navigates to the site and upload images for waste segregation.
-2. Watson Speech to Text processes the audio and extracts the text.
-3. Watson Translation (optionally) can translate the text to the desired language.
-4. The app stores the translated text as a document within Object Storage.
+2. The user fills the form to see how they can earn through proper waste management.
+3. At the end of every result the user gets management tips to earn money and dispose waste effectively.

 ## Presentation materials